NOAA-OWP/sac-sma/README.md

 **Description**:  A BMI enabled version of the Sacramento Soil Moisture Accounting (Sac-SMA) model.

 This version of Sac-SMA allows for multiple hydrologic response units (HRUs) to be modeled at once.
-It was built to run standalone and will be expanded to be incorporated into the [ngen framework](https://github.com/NOAA-OWP/ngen).
+It was built to run standalone as well as in the [ngen framework](https://github.com/NOAA-OWP/ngen).

 Primary Language: Fortran